pacharanero/awesome-missing-nhs-things/README.md

   * Infection Control and Hand Hygiene
   * Lifting and Handling
   * Information Governance and Computer Security
 * At present this is usually provided through a series of [proprietary online training modules](https://www.bluestreamacademy.com/), often of [very low quality](https://twitter.com/marcus_baw/status/1113058212150829059), and provided by a number of private companies at at least moderate taxpayer expense.
-The *content* for the platforms has quite often been originally provided (in some convoluted way eg a 'partnership') by NHS staff themselves.
+The *content* for the platforms has quite often been originally provided (in some convoluted way eg a 'partnership') by NHS staff themselves and therefore paid for by UK taxes.
 * The requirement for a simple, high-quality, modern e-Learning platform for the NHS would be relatively easy to fulfil compared to some of the other awesomely-missing things on this list, and would save considerable money.

 -----

-# This repository and list is licensed under
+###small  This repository and list is licensed under
 Creative Commons CC-BY-SA 3.0
 https://creativecommons.org/licenses/by-sa/3.0/